MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/search.md

   role:  |
     It identifies itself as a search input
   group: |
-    The form itself is discoverable with screenreader shortcuts as search landmark
+    The form itself is discoverable with screen reader shortcuts as search landmark

 gherkin-keyboard:
   - when:  |